jhudsl/GDSCN_Book_swirl/docs/no_toc/02-student_instructions.md

 1. Click on the name of your Workspace.
 You should be routed to a link that looks like: `https://anvil.terra.bio/#workspaces/<billing-project>/<workspace-name>`.

-1. On the top right, Click the gear icon to access your Cloud Environment options.
+1. On the top right, click the gear icon to access your Cloud Environment options.

     <img src="resources/images/02-student_instructions_files/figure-html//1eypYLLqD11-NwHLs4adGpcuSB07dYEJfAaALSMvgzqw_gdde5ec9a4d_1_34.png" title="Screenshot of the newly created Workspace.
 The gear icon to create a new cloud environment is highlighted." alt="Screenshot of the newly created Workspace.
 The gear icon to create a new cloud environment is highlighted." width="480" />